XRPLF/xrpl-dev-portal/content/resources/contribute-documentation/tutorial-structure.md

 ---
 html: tutorial-structure.html
 parent: contribute-documentation.html
+seo:
-blurb: A summary of the parts of a standard tutorial.
+    description: A summary of the parts of a standard tutorial.
 ---
 # Tutorial Structure